Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/8 Soft Skills/03_Efficient-Communication-Written-Verbal-and-Visual.md

 ### Learning Activities

-- **Presentation** (45 min): Brief introduction to why it is important as a data steward to communicate well (teaching activities, relations with policy making bodies, relations with researchers).
+- **Presentation** (45 mins): Brief introduction to why it is important as a data steward to communicate well (teaching activities, relations with policy making bodies, relations with researchers).
 Present how to make content clear and adapted to the local context.
 (Resources 1&ndash;5 can be used for source material)
 - **Discussion Activity** (45 mins): Scenario or case study presented to the learners that highlights which communication skills are needed from a Data Steward.
 Ask the learners to consider: what problem needs to solved, lessons they need to teach, case they need to make, and how they would ideally do it (they write a text, prepare a draft of slides, or some talking points).

 ??? info "Example scenarios that can be used"